-Is the Form Confirmation Helpful for the User?
+Is the Form Confirmation Helpful to Users?

 Does Your Form Work Well on Mobile Devices?

-WPForms is designed to be mobile-responsive, and will adapt to look great on mobile devices.
-However, depending on your customizations and site theme, additional adjustments may be needed.
+WPForms is designed to be mobile-responsive and will adapt to look great on devices such as smartphones and tablets.

 What to Do If You Have Questions